SumiSastri/dev-blogs/docs/gcp-firebase/part4-firebase-release-and-monitor.md

 Release and monitor is about deploying your app and monitoring its performance in a production and post-production environment.

-## Remote Config

-This is an object-base storage system that allows you control UX (user-experience) of your app.
-This can be used for

-- Feature flags
-- Personalising content for the user
-- Testing - A/B and multivariate for marketing teams

-The way that the config works is a bit like polling - just less frequently.
-You set a fetch interval, a client value to be fetched and a default value.
-The UX is based then on what the customer is fetching from this backend fetched value.

-To use it for testing you can set the fetched value for the percentage/ segment of users you wish to test the experience they have selected to analyse how users respond to certain features you have added.

-## App Check

-A security product that checks that requests are authentic for example

-- Device check - is it an Android/ Apple/ Mobile/ Desktop
-- Captcha - is the user a human not a bot

-The request is sent to the authentication service provider.
-The response, in the form of a token validation is sent to AppCheck to verify the device and authenticity of the user.
-The request is sent only for a limited time and expects a token to be returned to verify the device or user.
-The token is then used to make a request to your app's provisioned server for further validation.

-AppCheck integrates with the Firebase Ecosystem - FireStore, the Realtime Database, Cloud Storage, Cloud Functions, to name a few.
-It adds an additional security layer to your app.

 ## Firebase emulator